 In the 15th century, at the beginning of the renaissance, musical norms were rapidly changing.
 The vielle was still being played, but was past its dominance of musical culture.
 The discarding of the quill by lute players, spreading gradually from the 1470s to the 1490s, meant that a single player could produce solo polyphony with individually moving fingers, and this was the dawn of the lute’s dominance of renaissance music.
-The musical shift that led to this advance led to divergence of practice among fiddlers and some structural changes to the instrument.
-While the vielle played by the angel in green from the Immaculate Conception Altarpiece (pictured above), painted 1490–99, shows that old practices continued, others innovated, increasing the height of the bridge and normalising the arc such that each string could be individually bowed, thus enabling these fiddlers to participate in polyphony with other instruments without having to play drones.
+The musical shift which led to this advance led in turn to divergence of practice among fiddlers and some structural changes to the instrument.
+While the vielle played by the angel in green from the Immaculate Conception Altarpiece (pictured above), painted 1490–99, shows that old practices continued, others innovated, increasing the height of the bridge and normalising its arc such that each string could be individually bowed, thus enabling these fiddlers to play polyphony with others without having to play drones.

 To answer this question we have to turn to the only renaissance witness in the matter, Johannes Tinctoris (c.
 1435–1511), a Belgian composer and music theorist who lived most of his life in Italy from c.
 1472.
-Tinctoris stated that the 3 string fiddle was tuned in fifths, which is the same tuning as the rebec.
-(We could conjecture that if there was continued interchange between the vielle and the crwth, then it may be that the crwth tuning in fifths given to William Bingley in 1801 was not the result of influence from the violin, but the result of these earlier 15th century changes.)
+Tinctoris stated that the 3 string fiddle was tuned in fifths, which is the same tuning as the rebec, and he may have meant the rebec.

 The 5 string fiddle, stated Tinctoris, had an arced bridge to facilitate the bowing of individual strings, and was tuned “unevenly in fifths and unisons”.
-What this means precisely he didn’t state, but Jerome’s first tuning can be seen to fit this description – d (bourdon), G-g, d’-d’ – as it has “fifths and unisons”, and the re-entrant tuning and the G-g octave course makes the pitch distribution “uneven”.
-So it may have been that this tuning continued to the 15th century, except now without the ability to play a drone block with all strings at once, as musical styles had changed and the bridge along with them.
+What this means precisely he didn’t state, but Jerome’s first tuning can be seen to fit this description: d (bourdon), G-g, d’-d’ has “fifths and unisons”, and the re-entrant tuning and the G-g octave course makes the pitch distribution “uneven”.
+So it may have been that this tuning continued to the 15th century, except now without the ability to play a drone block with all strings at once, as the bridge was now arced.

 The end of the vielle and the birth of a successor

 The challenges to the vielle from the changing musical styles of the renaissance spelled its gradual decline, but not before it had inspired the birth of another instrument towards the end of the 15th century, whose lifespan overlapped the demise of the vielle in the middle of the 16th century.
 The lira (or lyra) da braccio (meaning bowed instrument on the arm) was to be short lived, appearing in paintings, mostly Italian, from c.
-1490 to the early 17th century, leaving behind only a short section of music added in 1540–45 to the Italian Pesaro lute manuscript, c.
-1490–1511.
+1490 to the early 17th century, leaving behind only a short section of music added to the Italian Pesaro lute manuscript (lute music c.
+1490–1511) in 1540–45.

-Since the lira da braccio was derived from the vielle, this arrangement in courses which includes unison and octave stringing is another justification of reading Jerome’s tunings this way.
+Such a close parallel lira da braccio and vielle tuning is the strongest justification for reading Jerome’s vielle string pitches as arrangements of courses.
 The lira da braccio shared many features of the vielle, but was different enough to accommodate renaissance music: its neck was usually unfretted but occasionally fretted; it had 6 or 7 strings, arranged in a combination of octave courses and single strings; with 2 strings as a bourdon in an octave course; it had a wide fingerboard and a bridge with a gentle enough arc to play triple and quadruple stops (3 or 4 strings at once) chordally, rather than as a drone, due its tuning.